Press enter to see results or esc to cancel.

 3. What Ancillary Benefits Can You Offer?

-Many businesses use this time to evaluate their entire benefits package, which offers two significant advantages.
+Many businesses use this time to evaluate their ancillary benefits offerings, which can improve workforce wellbeing while helping reduce overall costs.

-Firstly, ancillary benefits promote preventative measures that can reduce healthcare costs.
-In the United States, for example, 75% of healthcare spending goes towards preventable chronic conditions.
+For starters, ancillary benefits encourage preventive measures that can lower healthcare costs.
+In the United States, for example, 75% of healthcare spending is directed toward preventable chronic conditions.

-Additionally, benefits like discounted gym memberships, access to mental health services, or flexible work arrangements can contribute to maintaining a healthy and motivated workforce.
+Other benefits, such as discounted gym memberships, access to mental health services, and flexible work arrangements, also help to keep employees healthy and motivated.

 4. Is Your Business Offering New Products/Services?

-If your business is planning to or has recently introduced new products/services, it would be a good idea to secure a professional liability insurance policy or review your current plan if you already have one.
+If your business is planning to or has recently introduced new products/services, it is recommended to secure a professional liability insurance plan or review your existing policy.

 5. Have You Moved/Opened an Office in a New Location?